-These cottage industry backpacks don’t peddle in gimmicks and BS marketing, they’re simply excellent backpacks.
+These backpacks don’t peddle in gimmicks and BS marketing claims, they’re simply excellent backpacks.
 In fact I believe they’re among the best backpacks available and they’re crafted with pride in the USA by people who love and support the outdoors.
 My above photo shows one of my favorite ultralight packs while trekking over Kongma La Pass, Nepal, the ULA Ohm 2.0.

 I know how hard it is to find honest recommendations and to narrow down American made gear.
 This is why I started American Gear Guide.
 I take my recommendations seriously and only recommend the best of the best.
 Here are a few reasons to trust me.